Hendrix-CS/csci150/index.md

 If a project receives less than Level 2 Complete, a student may submit a revised version of the project after an office hours meeting with the instructor to discuss how the project should be improved.

+## <a name="attendance">Attendance</a>

+Attendance in this class is not required as part of your grade.
+However, I do expect you to attend and appreciate knowing in advance if you will need to miss class.

 ## <a name="grading">Specifications Grading</a>

 Final course grades are earned based on cumulative assignment outcomes.
 For each